research-software-directory/RSD-as-a-service/CONTRIBUTING.md

             continue
             ;;
         2)
-            >&2 echo "Warning: Could not recognise the file type of: ${file}.
-Aborting commit." echo "Error message:"
+            echo "Warning: Did not update ${file}, because file type could not be recognised." continue
-            cat /tmp/reuse_error
-            exit 2
             ;;
         *)
-            >&2 echo "Warning: An unhandled error code $? occurred:" cat /tmp/reuse_error
+            echo "Warning: An unhandled error code occurred for file ${file}." continue
-            exit 999
             ;;
     esac
 done
 ```

-Save the file and the pre-commit hook is in place.
+Save the file and the pre-commit hook is in place every time you perform a commit.

-### Using the pre-commit hook
+#### Using the pre-commit hook

 To use the hook, work on your code and commit as usual.
 After committing, you will notice that the REUSE tool has automatically updated the headers.

-### Skipping the pre-commit hook
+#### Skipping the pre-commit hook

 If you do not want to run the pre-commit hook for a certain commit, use